sohaali710/react-ecommerce/README.md

 ## To Run The Project
-You can open the project live on Neltify with this link:.\
+You can open the project live on Neltify with this link:\
 https://react-shopping-cart777.netlify.app/

 ## To Runs the JSON server in the development mode
-In the project directory run:.\
+In the project directory run:\
 json-server --watch products.json --port 3001